 Reduces Stress: Spending time in nature can lower stress levels and improve mental well-being.

-Enhances Mood: Physical activity and the outdoors can release endorphins, improving mood.
+Enhances Mood: Physical activity and spending time in the outdoors can release endorphins, improving mood.

 Boosts Creativity: Exposure to nature can enhance creative thinking and problem-solving skills.